Just when you thought you had a handle on how your company policies align with laws on medical marijuana, along comes CBD oil.

 CBD isn’t regulated by the FDA, although some states, like Texas and Georgia, are starting to legalize and regulate it.
 In most of the U.S., your employees don’t really know what they’re ingesting with CBD products.

-Furthermore, pure CBD oil won’t report a positive result for marijuana in a drug test because tests typically look for tetrahydrocannabinols (THC) levels that are too low to be detected in pure CBD.
+Furthermore, pure CBD oil won’t report a positive result for marijuana in a drug test because tests typically look for tetrahydrocannabinols (THC) levels that are higher than those present in pure CBD.